South Dakota Casinos

 Deadwood is the largest town that offers traditional South Dakota casinos.
-That is where players will find Las Vegas-style slot machines, video poker, video table games, live poker, blackjack, Four Card Poker, Ultimate Texas Hold’em, Three Card Poker, craps, roulette, and keno.
+That is where players will find Las Vegas-style slot machines, video poker, video table games, live poker, blackjack, Four Card Poker, Ultimate Texas Hold’em, Three Card Poker, craps, roulette, and real money keno.
 There are 17 major South Dakota casinos in Deadwood as well as a few shops with some slot machines.

 There are nine reservation casinos in South Dakota.
 Remote casinos only offer slots and video poker, although there are a few poker rooms and table game pits among them.
 Tribal casinos are located in Flandreau, Lower Brule, Martin, Pine Ridge, Mission, Sisseton, Watertown, Mobridge, and Pickstown.